ABOUT

 She has lectured widely and has held visiting positions in the US and Australia.
 In 2021, she was awarded a Leverhulme Major Research Fellowship for her work on the German-Jewish political philosopher, Hannah Arendt.
 She was elected Fellow of the British Academy in July 2023.
 In October 2023, she was a Fellow in Public Humanities at The Bogliasco Foundation, Italy.

 Hannah Arendt’s writing, pariah thinking, and uncompromising love of a difficult world, have long been an inspiration for Lyndsey's work.
-We Are Free to Change the World: Hannah Arendt’s Lessons in Love and Disobedience was published in January 2024.
+We Are Free to Change the World: Hannah Arendt’s Lessons in Love and Disobedience was published in 2024, and was a finalist for the 2024 George Orwell Prize for Political Writing

 She lives in London.